Rutgers Undergraduate History Master Course List

 The history, culture, and institutions of the Islamic world, from the age of the prophet Muhammad to the present.
 First semester: evolution of classical Islamic civilization in its Near and Middle Eastern heartland.
 Second semester: the Ottoman, Safavid, and Mughal empires; Islam in central, east, and southeast Asia; traditional Islamic society; and the problems of colonialism, imperialism, and modernization.

-Major developments in Far Eastern history, particularly in China and Japan, from early times to the present; cultural, economic, and political aspects and contemporary problems.
+Major developments in East Asian history, particularly in China and Japan, from early times to the present; cultural, economic, and political aspects and contemporary problems.

 21:510:301 Film and History (3)